stephomi/nomadsculpt.com/manual/docs/topology.md

 You should now have a low-resolution mesh that retains most of the paint and details of your previous object.

-After the operation, vertex colors will be moved in a new disabled layer, so that it gets ignored instead of being multiplied against the colored texture.
+After the operation, vertex colors will be moved in a new disabled layer, so they don't interfere with the textures.

 #### From itself
 Bake the highest multiresolution level to the lowest level on the current object.
 This is simple to setup, but often you will require more control, in which case the next option is more useful.